datastaxdevs/workshop-cassandra-application-development/java/Java_README.md

 ### Setup

-💻 First run this to export environment variables for your app _(note the `set -a`, which marks all variables as exported to child processes for later consumption within the Java application code)_:
+💻 Make sure you exported the environment variables for your app earlier with the command _(note the `set -a`, which marks all variables as exported to child processes for later consumption within the Java application code)_:

 ```bash
 set -a ; source .env